 Display

-Coming to the display front, the LED TV boasts a 50-inch Full HD display with a screen of 1920 x 1080 pixels with a contrast ratio of 4000:1 coupled with 300 nits of brightness.
+Coming to the display front, the LED TV boasts a 50-inch Full HD display with a screen Resolution of 1920 x 1080 pixels with a contrast ratio of 4000:1 coupled with 300 nits of brightness.
 The specs sheet looks pretty interesting and the brightness levels are up to the mark.
 The TV gives some bright and vivid colour output, although the colours are oversaturated most of the times. especially the reds.

 There are different colour modes including standard, sports, users and more, but it rarely makes any difference.
 There is also a slight reddish tint on the display, which can spoil some mood.
 The company says that it has a 178-degrees viewing angle, but at certain angles, one could see a slight shift in colours.
 Overall, yet again the display panel performance is satisfactory if you consider the price point.